odintheprotector/ISITDTU-2024/swatted.md

 Congrats!
 Here is your flag: ISITDTU{https://www.youtube.com/watch?v=H3d26v9TciI}
 ```

 I loved this challenge a lot so I will write this first.
-Our evidence is a VMDK file, normally you will use VMware to open it but because I don't have that one and I don't want to install
-too so I used 7-zip to open it:
+Our evidence is a VMDK file, normally you will use VMware to open it but because I don't have that one and I don't want to install too so I used 7-zip to open it:

 ![image](https://github.com/user-attachments/assets/80407226-3724-4c51-b774-e14e4ad70c3e)

-With the question 1, just find the hash inside **/etc/shaodw** and crack it by using **john**:
+With the question 1, just find the hash inside **/etc/shadow** and crack it by using **john**:

 ![image](https://github.com/user-attachments/assets/3bdb0cc8-f051-4ea1-b5ab-9c62fc6b288b)

-Open .bash_history, we will see that he did many things including install something named Wire:
+Open **.bash_history**, we will see that he did many things including install something named Wire:

 ![image](https://github.com/user-attachments/assets/70f575d1-798e-4094-95f9-a6499c8729cd)